Aurealis-Graphics/Lux-Shader/README.md

 ## NOTE:
 ### This shader currently doesn't get any updates, as an official early access version is being worked on.
-If you want to follow along with the development until we get there, consider joining [my Discord server](https://discord.gg/eZ6GpXQXGC) (available soon)!
+If you want to follow along with the development until we get there, consider joining [my Discord server](https://discord.gg/eZ6GpXQXGC)!

 # The Lux Shader